villekf/OMEGA/README.md

 setenv('METALCPP_INCLUDE_PATH', fullfile(getenv('HOME'), 'Documents', 'metal-cpp', 'include'))
 ```

 For backwards compatibility, `install_mex` also checks `source/cpp/Metal.hpp`, but using `METALCPP_INCLUDE_PATH` keeps the external metal-cpp header separate from the OMEGA source tree.

-ArrayFire-based Metal reconstructions are supported when ArrayFire binaries with the Metal backend are installed, for example in `/opt/arrayfire`.
+ArrayFire-based Metal reconstructions require ArrayFire binaries with Metal backend support.
+That support is not included in the ArrayFire mainline releases; the source code can be downloaded from [https://github.com/arrayfire/arrayfire/tree/experimental/metal](https://github.com/arrayfire/arrayfire/tree/experimental/metal).
+A good location to install the compiled source is `/opt/arrayfire`.

 ## Additional and upcoming features